Dear readers of ADxS.org, please forgive the disruption.

 • Behavioral variations within the sexes

-• Females prenatally exposed to higher levels of androgens might exhibit more masculine characteristics (e.g., increased spatial abilities)
+• Women who are prenatally exposed to higher androgen levels may exhibit more masculine traits (e.g. increased spatial abilities)

 1.2.2.
 Sex hormones and dopamine

-Pregnant rats placed under constraint stress had male offspring with decreased testosterone levels and with increased dopamine levels in the striatum.30 Further, testosterone levels may indirectly influence neuronal development through so-called “downstream” effects: via the organism’s selection of experiential niches and the triggering of environmental responses17
+Pregnant rats subjected to forced stress had male offspring with reduced testosterone levels and increased dopamine levels in the striatum.31 Furthermore, testosterone levels can indirectly influence neuronal development through so-called “downstream” effects: via the selection of experiential niches by the organism and the triggering of environmental responses18

 1.2.3.
 Sex hormones and sexually dimorphic brain structures, brain functions and behavior

 Sex hormones influence the formation of brain structures and brain functions.
-This in turn influences behavior10
+This in turn influences behavior11

 • Total brain volume